-When Jesus found the disciples asleep in Gethsemane, his words express exasperation; “Couldn’t you men keep watch with me for one hour?”
+When Jesus found the disciples asleep in Gethsemane, his words convey exasperation: “Couldn’t you men keep watch with me for one hour?”
 (Matthew 26:40)

-When I read this statement, it hits me hard.
-You see, there have been times in my life where I have not made prayer a priority.
-I’m not proud of it.
-During those times I’ve found myself running up against the limits of my own strength, wondering what I was lacking in order to make my life “better”.
-By depriving ourselves of daily time in communion with God, we, as Mrs. White said above, “sustain a great loss”.
-We may not understand exactly what it is about prayer that moves the hand and heart of God, but I assert by faith that we ought to do as Jesus did, and that includes prayer (Luke 11:1).
+When I read this statement, I feel it in my bones.
+There have certainly been times in my life when I’ve not made prayer a priority.
+During those times I’ve found myself running up against the limits of my own strength, wondering what I lacked to make my life “better.”
+By depriving ourselves of daily time in communion with God, we, as Mrs. White said above, “sustain a great loss.”
+We may not understand what it is about prayer that moves the hand and heart of God, but I assert by faith that we ought to do as Jesus did—which included a rich communion with the Father through prayer (Luke 11:1).

-I’m speaking to myself as well when I encourage you to preserve and protect your daily time in prayer with God.
-Don’t let your children, your job, your social media feed, or anything else interrupt that important time each day.
-We’re not promised an easy life—it says as much in the Bible.
-But through prayer we are divinely granted peace and perspective.
-That is a promise (John 16:33).
-And we serve a God who keeps His promises.
+I encourage you to preserve and protect your daily time in prayer with God (I’m speaking to myself as well!).
+Don’t let your children, your job, your social media feed, or anything else interrupt that critical time each day.
+While we’re not promised a life of comfort and ease, we are, through prayer, promised divine peace and perspective (John 16:33).
+If there’s one thing that we can rely on, it’s that we serve a God who keeps His promises.